 Norden 901 is running some top-notch suspension hardware – the fully adjustable WP suspension at the front and rear.
 The front it’s got a 21-inch wheel, while the rear is an 18-inch.
 Both are wire spokes running Pirelli rubber.
 To enhance the off-roading experience it has got a proper bash plate under the bike.
 Even the fuel tank extends all the way down from the sides as you see on the 790 adventure.
 But apart from this, we don’t really know much about the motorcycle.

 The most striking part about this Norden is its design.
-It looks like an old school rally bike with a round LED headlight and a short windshield which runs beautifully into the sides of the bodywork.
+It looks like an old-school rally bike with a round LED headlight and a short windshield that runs beautifully into the sides of the bodywork.
 There is lots of crash protection everywhere and it also sports these auxiliary lights on either side of the motorcycle.

 Husqvarna’s concepts usually make it in the production form without having a big change in design.
 It is certainly a great thing.
 We can see the production bike hopefully sometime next year.
 And we are not too sure if it’ll make it to India.